jafferytech110/react-challenges/README.md

 ## Task number 5
 Make button disable where there is no character in input field.
 Enable the button when there is at least one character.

+## Task number 6
+Create two components: once parent component and one child component.
+Change the content or text of Parent component by a button inside child component.
+Child component should be called inside parent component. <App /> can be used as parent component if required.